 We examined the evolutionary distinctiveness and EDGE scores of all bird species across orders, countries, and important bird areas (IBAs).
-IBAs are subsets of Key Biodiversity Areas recognized for birds and are considered as globally important for targeted conservation management by protecting unique areas (Smith et al. 2018).
-We summed evolutionary distinctiveness and EDGE scores separately across every bird species occurring within each country and each bird species triggering an IBA.
-We hereafter refer to summed evolutionary distinctiveness as 'evolutionary history' and summed EDGE scores as 'threatened evolutionary history'(both measured in MY).
-We therefore reserve the terms 'evolutionary distinctiveness' and 'EDGE score' for referring to individual species, not summed values.
-We also examined the evolutionary history and threatened evolutionary history of endemic birds per country, with the resulting values representing the total MY of evolutionary history for which each country is solely responsible for conserving in the wild.
-To further prioritize species for conservation action, we specifically designate 'EDGE species' as those where we have 95% confidence that their EDGE scores are above the median value across all birds (Gumbs et al. 2023).
-We performed these analyses across all birds and for three specific speciose groups that contain particularly large proportions of threatened species - parrots (McClure & Rolek 2020; Vergara-Tabares et al. 2020), raptors (McClure et al. 2018; McClure & Rolek 2020), and seabirds (Spatz et al. 2017; Dias et al. 2019).
-Twenty-eight percent of parrots, 20% of raptors, and 31% of seabirds are threatened with extinction, compared to 13% across all birds (BirdLife International 2023a).
-These three groups are of interest to the authors and provide an opportunity to demonstrate how our results can be used to help prioritize and target ongoing conservation efforts.
+We also examined the evolutionary history and threatened evolutionary history of endemic birds per country to delineate the evolutionary history for which each country is responsible for conserving in the wild.
+We performed our analyses across all birds and for three specific speciose groups that contain particularly large proportions of threatened species-parrots (McClure & Rolek, 2020; Vergara-Tabares et al., 2020), raptors (McClure & Rolek, 2020; McClure et al., 2018), and seabirds (Dias et al., 2019; Spatz et al., 2017).
+Twenty-eight percent of parrots, 20% of raptors, and 31% of seabirds are threatened with extinction, compared with 13% across all birds (BirdLife International, 2023a).
+We focused on these three groups to demonstrate how our method can be used to help prioritize and target ongoing conservation.